 My first career was in operations for manufacturers.
 I worked as an expediter, quality control inspector, junior chemist, front line supervisor and plant manager.
 I was lucky enough to be a poverty attorney during the "War on Poverty".
 My third career was as a producer, director, script writer and actor for a murder mystery company.
 For the past thirty years I have had a consulting firm, specializing in management and marketing problems, both domestically and internationally.
+During that time, I had a chance to travel extensively, visiting 183 countries.

 Like many students, I pursued four degree programs while working full time.
+My passion is teaching And working with students to identify a way forward.

-My passion is teaching.
-I have over thirty years of teaching graduate and undergraduate business classes.
-My other interests are family and travel.
-I have had an opportunity to work and travel to 171 countries.
+I have over thirty years of teaching graduate and undergraduate business classes to work and travel to 171 countries.